 "Closed" cycle turbine engines are used in powerplants and on large vessels.
 They may operate much like aircraft turboshafts, or they may be driven by compressed steam heated by an external thermal source.
 The steam then drives a turbine to provide power, and is finally cooled to be routed around to the intake of the compressor again.
 Closed cycle engines include secondary "heat exchangers" to draw some of the heat out of the exhaust of the turbine and preheat the input, improving energy efficiency.

-What is particularly interesting about this scheme from the point of view of elementary physics is that it illustrates how a temperature difference, in this case between the bottom and top of the chimney, is required to allow the engine to work.
+What was particularly interesting about this scheme from the point of view of elementary physics is that it illustrated how a temperature difference, in this case between the bottom and top of the chimney, was required to allow the engine to work.
 If it wasn't, the air at the bottom of the chimney would not rise and the turbines would stay idle.
 In addition, the greater the temperature difference -- the hotter the air at the bottom of the chimney compared to the air at the top -- the faster the airflow up the chimney, allowing more power to be obtained out of the turbines.

 * Another interesting and unusual engine from a physics point of view is the "dipping bird" toy.
 This item consists of a bird with a glass body made of a tube with a head and beak on one end and a relatively large bulb on the other.
 The body pivots on a two-legged stand.
 The bulb is filled with a fluid that vaporizes easily at room temperature.